VET Student Loans

 Click here to view VET Student Loans tuition fees and census dates.

-VET Student Loans (VSL) is an Australian Government loan scheme available to you if you are studying approved courses at the diploma or advanced diploma level, whether you are paying fees at the Victorian Government-subsidised rate or at the fee-for-service rate.
+VET Student Loans (VETSL) is an Australian Government loan scheme available to you if you are studying approved courses at the diploma or advanced diploma level, whether you are paying fees at the Victorian Government-subsidised rate or at the fee-for-service rate.

 To be eligible for VET Student Loans you must: